Dark bronze statue of Winston Churchill stands above a row of red, white & blue Union Jack flags in London.

 A D-Day Commemoration Itinerary

 On this 9-day small ship cruise, travel across the English Channel from London to Paris, embarking in Portsmouth and disembarking in Honfleur with an included transfer to end in Paris.
+This itinerary uniquely visits Honfleur, France.

-Route map of A D-Day Commemoration cruise from London to Paris via Portsmouth, England and the Normandy coastline.
+Route map of southbound A D-Day Commemoration cruise from London to Paris via Portsmouth, England and the Normandy coastline.

 Read More